easypanel-io/website/docs/05-templates/minecraft-server/index.md

 ## Description

-The itzg/minecraft-server Docker image provides a Minecraft Server that will automatically download the latest stable version at startup.
-It supports running/upgrading to any specific version or the latest snapshot.
-The image exposes the standard server port, 25565, on the host machine.
-For Minecraft clients running on consoles, mobile, or native Windows, a different image (itzg/minecraft-bedrock-server) should be used.
+The itzg/minecraft-server app is designed to provide a seamless Minecraft Server experience.
+It automatically downloads the latest stable version of the Minecraft server at startup, ensuring you&#39;re always up-to-date with the game&#39;s latest features and improvements.
+The app also allows you to run or upgrade to any specific version or the latest snapshot, giving you full control over your gaming experience.
+If you&#39;re using Minecraft clients on consoles, mobile, or native Windows, the app offers a dedicated Bedrock Server for optimal performance.
+The standard server port, 25565, will be exposed on your host machine for easy access and gameplay.

 ## Benefits

-- Automatic version management: The Minecraft Server automatically downloads the latest stable version at startup, ensuring you are always up to date.
+- Latest Minecraft Versions: The app automatically downloads the latest stable version of Minecraft Server at startup, ensuring you always have the most recent features and updates.
-- Flexible version selection: You can run or upgrade to any specific version of Minecraft or use the latest snapshot.
+- Flexible Version Support: You can run or upgrade to any specific version of Minecraft Server or the latest snapshot, giving you the flexibility to choose the version that best suits your needs.
-- Easy deployment: The Docker image makes it easy to deploy and manage a Minecraft Server.
+- Dedicated Server for Different Platforms: The app provides a dedicated server for Minecraft clients running on consoles, mobile, or native Windows, ensuring a smooth and seamless gaming experience across different platforms.

 ## Features

-- Dynamic version support: The server automatically downloads the latest stable version or any specific version you choose.
+- Dynamic Version Support: The app supports dynamic versioning, automatically downloading the latest stable version of Minecraft Server at startup.
-- Server type support: The image supports different server types, including modpacks.
+- Server Types and Modpack Support: The app supports various server types and modpacks, enhancing your Minecraft gaming experience with additional features and functionalities.
-- Port exposure: The standard server port, 25565, is exposed on the host machine.
+- Dedicated Server for Different Platforms: The app provides a dedicated server for Minecraft clients running on consoles, mobile, or native Windows, ensuring compatibility and a smooth gaming experience.

 ## Links